Developing pilot projects on blockchain and timber traceability

 While blockchain is a new technology, it has already proven effective in building more trustworthy supply chains for a variety of goods ranging from wine to pharmaceuticals.
-However, it has yet to be applied to timber tracking systems, which continue to rely on centralised systems that are expensive, inflexible, and subject to fraud.
-In fact, the lack of trust in timber supply chains is one of the major challenges to global efforts against illegal logging.
-REM is partnering with Gaiachain on a pilot project to test the feasiblity of applying blockchain to timber traceability in West Africa, using its additional experience of fraud and drivers of deforestation in producing countries to complement the technology.
+However, it has yet to be applied to traceability of ethical commodities which continue to rely on centralised systems that are expensive, inflexible, and subject to fraud.
+REM has partnered with Gaiachain on a pilot project to test the feasibility of applying blockchain to traceability in West Africa, using its additional experience of fraud and drivers of deforestation in producing countries to complement the technology.

 Charcoal Project, Ivory Coast - REM partnership with Gaiachain and Malebi

 Charcoal production is a major driver of deforestation throughout sub-Saharan Africa.
 Gaiachain implemented a pilot project with Malebi, a women's association in Ivory Coast dedicated to the production of sustainable charcoal.

 Blockchain technology for good charcoal governance in Ivory Coast (pdf FR)